cloudforet-io/cloudforet-io.github.io/content/en/docs/setup_operation/configuration/_index.md

 weight: 3
 date: 2023-06-14
 description: >
-    In the **Configuration** section, We will introduce the settings for using Cloudforet.
+    We will introduce the custom settings for using Cloudforet.
 ---